THE VALUE OF A LOAN-OUT CORPORATION

 Thanks to the recently revised tax laws, Bizparentz is asked about incorporation more than ever before.
 Incorporation is the process of establishing a “loan-out corporation” for the actor.
 Is this right for your child’s business?
 What kind of corporation should you use?
 Sole-Proprietorship, Partnership, C-Corp, S-Corp, Limited Liability Company?

 The answer to this question comes down to one main issue – COST vs. BENEFIT.

-On the other hand, there are numerous BENEFITS that come with incorporating including a recently reduced corporate tax rate (about 21%), the ability to establish a pension plan, the right to deduct business expenses (no longer tax deductible on your personal tax return), and medical expenses.
+On the other hand, there are numerous BENEFITS that come with incorporating including a recently reduced corporate tax rate (as an example, in 2023 about 28% Federal plus 8.8% California state), the ability to establish a pension plan, the right to deduct business expenses (no longer tax deductible on your personal tax return), and medical expenses.